XYZReality/tech-tests/backend/README.md

 # Implementation

-Implement a service from your design using a language of your choice (**although Golang is preferred**).
+Implement a service from your design using Golang or NodeJS).

 This should demonstrate what you think are important engineering practices and also what makes a service *production ready*.